tabletcorry/mcp-panther/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+## Contributors

+This project exists thanks to all the people who contribute.
+Special thanks to [Tomasz Tchorz](https://github.com/tomasz-sq) and [Glenn Edwards](https://github.com/glenn-sq) from [Block](https://block.xyz), who played a core role in launching MCP-Panther as a joint open-source effort with Panther.

+See our [CONTRIBUTORS.md](.github/CONTRIBUTORS.md) for a complete list of contributors.

 ## Contributing

 We welcome contributions to improve MCP-Panther!
 Here's how you can help: